das2000sidd/challenge/README.md

-15. [This file](https://github.com/hmgu-itg/challenge/raw/master/data/mock.eQTL.forChallenge.txt) contains eQTL overlap data for SNPs that arise as signals in GWAS for several phenotypes.
-Reformat this file to have one line per SNP/phenotype pair, and two additional columns formatted as such : `GENE1(tissue1, tissue2),GENE2(tissue1, tissue3)`, and `GENE1(2),GENE2(2)`.
-Each line should contain the SNP/phenotype pair, all genes found overlapping and their respective tissues, and all genes found overlapping with the number of tissues.
 16. A researcher wants to conduct a disease association study.
 However, colleagues warn him that the dataset contains related individuals.
 He would like to remove relatedness in his dataset, but given his disease is rare, he would also like to maximise the number of cases kept in.
 Using [a list of samples with disease status](https://github.com/hmgu-itg/challenge/raw/master/data/relateds.pheno.tsv) and [a file containing pairs of individuals above a relatedness threshold](https://github.com/hmgu-itg/challenge/raw/master/data/relateds.tsv), create an exclusion list of samples to remove to help the researcher achieve their goal.

 ### Statistical genetics
-1. You sample at random 10,000 variants from a deep (50x) whole-genome sequencing variant call file describing 1,000 individuals.
-What do you expect the distribution of minor allele frequency to look like?
-In particular, which minor allele counts are likely to be most frequent?
-2. You are running a single-point association study with a quantitative phenotype on the dataset above.
-Which filters, if any, would you apply to the dataset?

 3. A common practice when performing genetic association studies is to perform an ethnicity check as a quality control step.
 Can you explain how this is done?
     - You are dealing with whole-genome sequencing data in 2,326 Bulgarian samples.
 How would you perform such an ethnicity check, and which projection dataset would you use?